Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice: Introduction

 There are strong hints that something like this should be true.
 We suspect that it should be possible to endow the base $\bP^1$ with the structure of an integral affine sphere, with singularities corresponding to the locations of singular fibres, and that this should correspond under mirror symmetry to the integral affine sphere described in \cite[Section 7]{cmek3sspt}.
 In this description, the possible splitting curves $\gamma \subset \bP^1$ should correspond to vertical lines passing between the singularities in \cite[Figure 5]{cmek3sspt}, and performing a single flop on the Tyurin degeneration should correspond to moving the splitting curve one space to the left or right, corresponding to moving a single $\mathrm{I}_1$ fibre from one side of $\gamma$ to the other.

-Importantly, as all of the projective Tyurin degenerations constructed in this paper are identical from a lattice-theoretic perspective (they all correspond to the same $1$-cusp in the Baily-Borel compactification), we anticipate that the correct splitting curve $\gamma$ in the mirror cannot be determined by lattice theory alone.
+Importantly, as all of the projective Tyurin degenerations constructed in this paper are polarised by the same lattice $M$ and correspond to the the same $1$-cusp in the Baily-Borel compactification, we anticipate that the correct splitting curve $\gamma$ in the mirror cannot be determined by this data alone.

 The structure of this paper is as follows.
 In Section \ref{sec:background} we discuss some necessary background from lattice theory, along with results about the geometry and moduli of $M$-polarised K3 surfaces.